 When asbestos is disturbed, its deadly fibers become airborne and inhalation is a risk.
 The fibers are so small that inhalation masks are often ineffective.
 The victim’s cancer attacked the lining of his chest and lungs.
 The carcinogenic fibers spend decades in the lungs before leading to a mesothelioma diagnosis.
 It can take anywhere from 20 to 50 years for mesothelioma to develop, and life expectancy is usually no longer than 18 months.
 Aggressive treatment does little to extend life expectancy.

-If asbestos exposure is a concern, or if you or a loved one suffers from mesothelioma, a Virginia mesothelioma attorney can help you take legal action.
-Contact Peter DePaolis, a Virginia mesothelioma lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot.
+If asbestos exposure is a concern, or if you or a loved one suffers from mesothelioma, a Maryland mesothelioma attorney can help you take legal action.
+Contact Peter DePaolis, a Maryland mesothelioma lawyer at Koonz, McKenney, Johnson & DePaolis.